Telling family and friends

 View profile

 Telling others was especially difficult when the prognosis was bad or when doctors had found a recurrence.
-Lesley was with her brother-in-law when a doctor told her that her cancer had spread to her liver and there was nothing more he could do.
+Lesley was with her brother-law when a doctor told her that her cancer had spread to her liver and there was nothing more he could do.
 Lesley didn’t want to tell her partner immediately because he was waiting for some test results for prostate cancer, and she thought that if he knew she was going to die then he wouldn’t bother to get his results, not caring if he lived or died.
 She told him two days later.

 Lesley found telling people awful.
 Her parents fell apart.
 Her partner, who was devastated,…